-The University has also discussed the plans for the Pelham Replacement Project with other interested stakeholders, including institutional neighbor St. Patrick's School.
-The plans submitted herewith represent the results of the productive conversations between the University and these various interested stakeholders, as well as input from the Office of Planning.
+The Pelham Replacement Project represents the results of the productive conversations between the University and these various interested stakeholders, as well as input from the Office of Planning and ANC 3D.
 The constructive dialogue between the University and its neighbors which led to the development of this application - including the quarterly community meetings established under the Campus Plan as well as the more recent focused discussions regarding the Pelham Replacement Project - will continue to play an important function in the coming years and provide a forum for ongoing discussion of key University planning efforts, including the development of the next Mount Vernon Campus Plan.